JasonTarka/dmx-controller-generator/README.md

 1. Export a series of fixture files (`FILE#.PRO`) from your DMX controller
 2. Use your favourite spreadsheet software to plan your scenes
 3. Export the scenes to a CSV file of the correct format
-4. Run this program, specifying the fixture code, input file, and the directory containing `*.PRO` files to be modified
+4. Run this program, specifying the fixture code, input file, and the `*.PRO` file to be modified

 ```
 $ dmx-controller-generator.exe {fixture code} {settings.csv} {FILE1.PRO}
 ```

+A single `*.PRO` file contains channel values for all for all fixtures, for all scenes/banks.

 ## Settings file format

 Very simple format, allowing multiple fixtures to be programmed at once.
+Both commas and tabs are supported as separators.

 ```csv
 Scene,Bank,fixtureCodeOne,fixtureCodeTwo